 Below is an outline of a typical preschool day.
-The duration and complexity of each activity would depend on the day and on whether it is a 2-hour class for 3-year-olds or a 3-hour class for 4-year-olds.
-Our program grows with your child, so 3-year-olds and 4-year-olds will have the same monthly themes and general class structure, but specific daily activities are quite different in the two age groups.
+The duration and complexity of each activity would depend on the day and on whether it is a 2-hour class for 3-year-olds or a 3-hour class for PreK.
+Our program grows with your child, so 3-year-olds and pre-kindergartners will have the same monthly themes, but specific daily activities and some of the class structure are quite different in the two age groups.

 Students hang their backpacks in their cubbies, put on their indoor shoes, and wash their hands.

-The teacher will have various projects, games, and puzzles prepared at the tables, or students can choose to play at a learning centre.
-Learning centres are themed areas in the classroom such as the puppet theater, the trucks and trains corner, the playhouse area, the blocks and legos station, or the story corner.
+The teacher will have various projects, games, and puzzles prepared at the tables.
 Table activities will include a craft project involving paint, glue, scissors, and other art supplies.
 Other tables may have group turn-based games involving balancing a scale, shape identification, pattern recognition, and pre-literacy skills.
 Table activities are designed to correspond with current themes in the classroom.
 For instance, in January we focus on the ocean and sea creatures, while in May we focus on the five senses.
-Each month also features a theme colour that is woven throughout free play activities from the color of the play-dough to showing students how to mix paints to make the theme colour.
+Each month also features a theme colour that is woven throughout learning station and free play activities from the color of the play-dough to showing students how to mix paints to make the theme colour.

 The teacher will call the class to make a circle on the carpet in the story corner.
 Often the teacher will use rhymes, fingerplays, and songs to settle the group before reading a book or telling a story with felt figures or puppets.
 Books will be chosen each week to illuminate classroom themes and introduce new ideas.
 The teacher often uses a game to then dismiss students one by one to wash their hands and find their snack bag.